 Can I sign the Affidavit of Support and Consent in Canada?

 Yes.
-You can sign or execute the Affidavit of Support and Consent in Canada or any other country outside the Philippines.
+You can sign or execute the Affidavit of Support and Consent in Canada.
 However, the said Affidavit needs to be authenticated or “consularized” before sending it to the Philippines.
+Contact us if you need assistance with getting your legal documents authenticated.
+Our office is conveniently located near the Philippine Consulate in Toronto.

-Is notary and authentication for an Affidavit the same?
+Is the notary and authentication of an Affidavit the same?
 What is the difference?

 Notary and authentication are not the same.
 You must go to a notary public to have your document notarized.
 For authentication, you must go to the Philippine Consulate General near you or the Philippine Embassy in Ottawa.